deGravity/automatetest/pspy/readme.md

 information on how to add your Parasolid distribution files to this repository in order to build pspy.

-This package also depends on pytorch to be installed.
+conda-build is also required to build the module.

-Once you have all of the necessary files in place, pspy can be installed with either
+Once you have all of the necessary files in place, pspy can be installed with

-`python setup.py install`

-or

-`pip install .`
+`conda-build ci/conda`
+`conda install --use-local pspy`

 in this directory.

-Getting the compilation and linking working across multiple platforms has been tricky - if you find that one of those commands does not work on your system, the other may.
+If a different version of occt is already installed,

+`conda install --use-local --update-deps pspy`

+may be required to avoid linking errors at runtime.

 ## Using pspy